fedora-infra/anitya/docs/contributing.rst

 ----------

-The test suites can be run using `tox <http://tox.readthedocs.io/>`_ by simply running ``tox`` from the repository root.
+The test suites can be run using `tox <http://tox.readthedocs.io/>`_ by simply running ``poetry run tox`` from the repository root.
 These tests include unit tests, a linter to ensure Python code style is correct, checks for possible security issues, and checks the documentation for Sphinx warnings or errors.